chanzuckerberg/single-cell-curation/readme.md

 pip install cellxgene-schema
 ```

-It can also e installed from the source by cloning this repository and running:
+It can also be installed from the source by cloning this repository and running:

 ```
 make install